Redwood Practical Shooters CCW Information

 To Sign Up for the Basic CCW Class Click Here

-The Renewal Class is held at 8 Mile Range, and usually goes from 9am-1pm.
-The first 2 hours is instruction, followed by the shooting qualification test.
+The Renewal Class is held at 8 Mile Range, and usually goes from 9am-5pm.
+The first 4 hours, approximately is instruction, followed by the shooting qualification test, and a written test.
 Do not come to the range with a loaded firearm.

 - First gun is included, each additional firearm is $10 each